jacktrusler/cheat_sheets/docs/fedora.md

 This means you can connect to a Cisco Network using the built in vpn settings manager under
 Settings > Network > (Press the + to add a network)

+### Ruby

+    sudo dnf install ruby
+To install solargraph --the ruby language server provider--, install the developer environment.
+The developer environment is needed to compile ruby extensions (which are mostly written in C).

+    sudo dnf install ruby-devel